HevelMc/java-programming/data/part-13/5-multiple-views.md

 <!-- Tässä tehtävässä toteutat 3x3-kokoisen ristinollapelin.
 Tehtävä on jaettu kolmeen osaan: ensin luodaan käyttöliittymän osat, sitten nappien toiminnallisuus, ja lopuksi mahdollisuus pelin loppuun pelaamiseen. -->

 In this exercise you will create a tic-tac-toe game of size 3x3.
-The assignment has been divided into three parts: first we create the parts of the user interface, then the funcionality of the buttons, and finally the option to play the game to conclusion.
+The assignment has been divided into three parts: first we create the parts of the user interface, then the functionality of the buttons, and finally the option to play the game to conclusion.

 <!-- <img src="../img/material/gui-ristinolla.png" alt="3x3 ristinolla."/> -->